therosko/Thesis-NER-in-English-novels/data_overlap_manual_collection/README.md

     ```
     their	B-FAC
     huge	I-FAC
-    bakehouses	I-FAC       <- exploded to bake-houses in LitBank (as per Dekker et al.)
+    bakehouses	I-FAC       <- bake - houses in Dekker et al. - collapsed
     the	I-FAC
     pyramids	I-FAC
+    ```
+    ```
+    into O
+    the O
+    fore-castle	O       <- one word in Dekker et al. - split
+    , O
     ```
     * Different sentenses (As the extra two tokens in Litbank are not marked as an entity, we remove those.)
         ```